Caumsett State Historic Park Preserve: History

+The property formed part of the historic Lloyd Neck lands.
+In 1654, British settlers obtained a deed for Lloyd Neck from Matinecock chief Ratiocan.
+James Lloyd had acquired the neck by about 1679 and received a manorial patent in 1685.
+His son Henry Lloyd established a permanent residence there in 1711 in the manor house that survives within the park.
+During the American Revolution, British forces constructed Fort Franklin at the western end of Lloyd Neck.
 Marshall Field III bought the property in 1921 and had an estate house built in 1925, one of the largest estates of the Gold Coast mansions.
 Field named the property "Caumsett", after the Matinecock tribe's original name for the peninsula meaning "place by a sharp rock".

 The 1426 acre Marshall Field III estate was purchased by New York State for $4 million on February 3, 1961, and became a state park.
 The former estate was listed on the National Register of Historic Places in 1979.

 In May 1961, plans were made to create Caumsett State Parkway, a northern extension of Bethpage State Parkway, to provide access to the park.
 Although right-of-way was acquired, the parkway was never built.
 A portion of this land was later used to create Cold Spring Harbor State Park and Trail View State Park.

+In January 2026, 180 acre of the former Seminary of the Immaculate Conception, located directly south of the existing park, were acquired by the New York State Office of Parks, Recreation and Historic Preservation.
+This addition encompasses 1426 acre of estuarine and marine wetlands as well as bluffs and steep slopes adjacent to Lloyd Neck Harbor.